SoftMoonWebWare/syncdir.php/README.md

  It’s hard to know WHAT exactly PHP is doing…in that case I was transferring a large sum of data… was it going slow?
 Five files copied (I could see in Windows Explorer), then nothing, and the browser just said “waiting on the server”.
+* Another time, something seemed to get whacked in the Windows® filesystem.
+ I think my new USB drive doesn’t fit tight enough in the USB socket, or the socket may be wearing out.
+ While using SyncDir to copy a large batch of files, it got hung up, similar to the above situation.
+ I think the USB cord got knocked slightly and the drive was uninstalled and then reinstalled by Windows® while PHP was in the process of copying files.
+ Again, this is a PHP thing and a hardware problem, not an internal logical problem with this software.
 * A few times the “verify first” option simply did not work.
 WHY?
 IDK!
  I didn’t have time to dig in and start logging everything PHP did, or even try again to do so.
  Other times it works perfectly.
 When it fails, there is no error message,